 Fujichrome Provia 100F - Delivers natural and vibrant colors with medium contrast and color saturation.
 It has a daylight color balance and ultrafine grain.

 Foma Fomapan R100 - This is a black & white slide film, described by Fomapan as having very fine grain, elevated levels of contrast, and excellent resolving power.
 It’s also mentioned as a substitute for the long discontinued Agfa Scala film emulsion.

 Consumer vs Professional Film

-The ISO dial is labeled as ISO on the Pentax Program A. Older cameras may be labeled with ASA instead of ISO.
-The change to using ISO from ASA (American Standards Association) happened after the creation of the International Standards Organization (ISO).
+As a quick note, the dial to select film speed is marked as ASA on the Pentax Program A. The transition to using ISO from ASA (American Standards Association) came after the creation of the International Standards Organization (ISO).

-Film latitude is the number of stops a film can be overexposed while having acceptable images.
-Pro film emulsions have a larger latitude to go along with a somewhat increased price.
+Film latitude is the amount of stops a film can be overexposed while still holding onto satisfactory photographs.
+Pro films have a larger latitude to go along with a slightly higher cost.

-The difference between the shadows and highlights parts of a picture is known as dynamic range.
-Sections of an image that do not fit within this range will be seen as white overexposed highlights or completely black underexposed shadows.
+The range between the shadows and highlights details of an image is known as dynamic range.
+Areas of a photo that do not fit within this range will be rendered as black underexposed shadows or solid white overexposed highlights.

 - Digital cameras 14+ stops